 Paranormal Activity: The Marked Ones follows on from the coda that was set up after the end credits of Paranormal Activity 4.
 It exists more as a pendant to the main saga than as a full sequel.
 For one, it is credited as merely ‘Being Based on Paranormal Activity by Oren Peli’ – the announcement of a Paranormal Activity: The Ghost Dimension (2015) was a return to regular continuity for the series.
 It also retains many links to the rest of the series, including cameo appearances from Katie Featherstone, Micah Sloat and Molly Ephriam, while we also see copies of the videotapes that we see being made in the other films in the apartment.

 The Marked Ones marks the assumption of the director’s chair by Christopher Landon who has written all of the other Paranormal Activity sequels.
 Christopher is the son of actor Michael Landon, known here for I Was a Teenage Werewolf (1957) and elsewhere as a regular on tv’s Bonanza (1959-73) and Highway to Heaven (1984-9).
 Christopher Landon made his screenplay debut with Larry Clark’s Another Day in Paradise (1998) and went onto write the likes of the werewolf film Blood and Chocolate (2007), the teen psycho-thriller Disturbia (2007) and Viral (2016).
-He mad his directorial debut with Burning Palms (2010), an anthology of tales that deal with sexual taboo lines, and subsequently went on to make Scouts Guide to the Zombie Apocalypse (2015) and Happy Death Day (2017).
+He mad his directorial debut with Burning Palms (2010), an anthology of tales that deal with sexual taboo lines, and subsequently went on to make Scouts Guide to the Zombie Apocalypse (2015), Happy Death Day (2017), Happy Death Day 2U (2019) and Freaky (2020).

 The reasoning behind Paranormal Activity: The Marked Ones would appear to be that the series enjoys a good deal of popularity among Latino audiences.
 Though the film is shot in English, all of the characters are Latino and the setting is the in real-life predominantly Latino neighbourhood of Oxnard, California.
 This certainly gives the series an injection of something different.
 As opposed to the upper middle-class white homes that the other sequels all took place in, this takes place in a series of rented apartments, a different socio-economic strata and amid an entirely different culture.